-Thanks to the generous support of the Trott Family Foundation, the College is excited to launch the inaugural Emerging Rural Leaders program.
-Emerging Rural Leaders offers two summer programs to top freshmen and juniors from rural and small town high schools.
-Selected students will have the opportunity to participate in a Summer Session course free of charge.
+Thanks to the generous support of the Trott Family Foundation, the College is excited to host the Emerging Rural Leaders program.
+Emerging Rural Leaders offers two summer programs to top freshmen and juniors from rural and small-town high schools.
+Selected students will have the opportunity to participate in a Summer Session course free of charge

 Tuition & Fees

 All costs, inclusive of tuition and fees, for the program are completely covered.
 Students will need access to wifi and to provide their own device to participate in the program for Summer 2021.

 In addition to enrolling in a Summer Session for-credit Immersion course, selected students will also participate in a one-week series of online workshops and activities that will give students an insider’s look at the University of Chicago and provide guidance and insight into the highly selective admissions process.